UniversalDependencies/docs/_bm/dep/acl.md

 udver: '2'
 ---

 The `acl` relation is used for relative clauses.
-We annotate a modified noun phrase as a head of a predicate of subordinative clause.
+We annotate a modified noun phrase as a head of a predicate of subordinate clause.

 ~~~ conllu
 # visual-style 3 7 acl	color:blue